Skip to Navigation

-The Magnetic Fields’ Distortion will be released by Nonesuch Records on January 15, 2008.
-The band’s eighth album, and second Nonesuch release, is a follow-up to 2004’s critically acclaimed i, an album whose songs all began with the letter “i,” and whose sound Magnetic Fields songwriter and frontman Stephin Merritt has referred to as “self-conciously soft rock.”.
+The Magnetic Fields’ Distortion was released by Nonesuch Records on January 15, 2008.
+The band’s eighth album, and second Nonesuch release, is a follow-up to 2004’s critically acclaimed i, an album whose songs all began with the letter “i,” and whose sound Magnetic Fields songwriter and frontman Stephin Merritt has referred to as “self-conciously soft rock.”
 Distortion is both a departure from and a response to i: an album of three-minute power-pop songs, composed and produced by Merritt and co-sung by Merritt and his longtime friend Shirley Simms.
 (Simms also sang on Merritt’s 1999 opus, 69 Love Songs.)

 On Distortion, every instrument (except the drums) was made to purposely feed back, creating a distorted ambient roar that informs this album’s sound.
 “I don’t know if anyone has done feedback piano before,” Merritt explains.
 “The whole record has feedback acoustic piano.
 We put the amplifier directly up against the frame of the piano and turned it up enough to start feeding back.”
 The album also features feedback guitar, feedback cello, and even feedback accordion.